 An easy way to measure your application of water is to place a few empty, 6-ounce tuna cans around your lawn.
-When the cans each hold 1 inch of water, you have applied enough water.
+When the cans each hold 1 inch of water, you have applied enough.

 If you start to notice runoff before the cans contain 1 inch, turn off the water.
-Then, wait for approximately one hour to allow the grass to absorb the water before turning the water on again.
+Then, wait for approximately one hour to allow the grass to absorb the water before turning it on again.

 Water early in the morning, before 10 a.m.
 Avoid watering from mid-morning to late afternoon, when you can lose one-third of your water to evaporation.
-Also avoid watering in the evening, because lawns and plants that are left wet overnight are more prone to disease.
+Also avoid watering in the evening, because lawns and plants that are left wet overnight are more prone to disease.\ water by using spray irrigation or drip irrigation.
+You may use permanent installations or temporary (hose-end) irrigation systems.